Harman-Sahota/Multiple-days-Non-Profits-and-Health-Wellness-Group-B/docs/client-minutes/client-meeting-feb15-1130am.md

 ## Summary
 - On February 15, 2023 at 11:30am, a client meeting took place.
 The follow-ups from the previous week included progress on the React conversion and API integration.
-The agenda for the meeting was to discuss the tracking page and the sharing page
+The agenda for the meeting was to discuss the tracking page and the sharing page.
+The meeting resulted in several to-do items for the tracker page, such as making a pie chart and allowing users to select different chart types, along with category options.
+For the sharing page, a list of users in the current organization was discussed, along with user roles,